MobMonRob/DSL4GeometricAlgebra/README.md

 ## Types to use from outside the language
-The CGA multivector type and its subtypes are completely hidden outside the DSL.
-Input data of the DSL can be given by objects of the following table.
+CGA multivectors and objecs of its subtypes are completely hidden - not visible outside the DSL.
+Input data to and output data from the DSL is transfered by objects of the classes listed in the following table:
 | Name | implementation class | hints |
 | :-------- | :---- | ------|
 | double | Double |  |